ViperMiniQ/qgis-layer-tree-tools/README.md

 Options:
   * root only

-    Sorts layers and groups in root only.
+    Sorts nodes in root only.

   * order within all groups (root included)

-    Sorts layers and groups in all groups, including root.
+    Sorts nodes in all groups, including root.

   * within selected group(s)

-    Sorts layers and groups only in selected group(s).
+    Sorts nodes only in selected group(s).
-    Does not sort sub-groups in groups.
+    Does not sort nodes in sub-groups.

   * extract and sort all in root